Health Maintenance Organizations (HMOs)

 GOING OUTSIDE THE HMO NETWORK:

-In many cases, your primary care physician must refer you to a specialist within the network in order for you to be covered.
-However, women cannot be required to get a referral in order to see a plan obstetrician-gynecologist for annual well-woman examinations and routine obstetrical and gynecologic services.
-In addition, no referral is required to see an HMO's pediatrician for general pediatric care services.
+In many cases, your PCP must refer you to a specialist within the network in order for you to be covered.
+However, women cannot be required to get a referral in order to see an in-network obstetrician-gynecologist for annual well-woman examinations and routine obstetrical and gynecologic services.
+In addition, no referral is required for a dependent minor to see an HMO's pediatrician for general pediatric care services.
 Some HMOs allow direct access to a network specialist without obtaining a referral.

 EMERGENCY SERVICES FROM AN HMO:

 You are not required to use the HMO's network hospitals, providers or facilities in the case of a medical emergency.
-However, if your HMO determines your condition was not an emergency, it could refuse to pay the emergency room charges.
+However, if your HMO determines your condition was not an emergency and not medically necessary, it could refuse to pay the emergency room charges.

 An HMO is required to provide coverage for medically necessary emergency health care services provided to an enrollee for the sudden onset of a medical condition that includes signs and symptoms of sufficient severity, including severe pain, such that the absence of immediate medical attention could reasonably be expected to result in the following: